 - Olive oil

-- Preheat oven to 200C.
+- Preheat oven to 200C (400F or gas mark 6).
 Line a baking tray with foil or parchment paper and rub the potatoes with a bit of salt and some olive oil.
 Bake in the oven for about 45 minutes, adjusting the cooking time if needed to make sure that they pierce easily with a fork.

 - As the potatoes cook, heat a medium-sized pan over medium-high and add the bacon bits.
 Fry until crispy.
 Once done, use a slotted spoon to remove the bacon bits and transfer to a plate lined with a paper towel.